tetra-framework/tetra/docs/contribute.md

 * Please only write [Black](https://github.com/psf/black) styled code.
 You can automate that by using your IDE's save trigger feature.
-* Document your code well, using [Napoleon style docstrings](https://sphinxcontrib-napoleon.readthedocs.io/en/latest/example_google.html#example-google).
+* Document your code well, using [Napoleon/Google style docstrings](https://sphinxcontrib-napoleon.readthedocs.io/en/latest/example_google.html#example-google).
 * Write appropriate tests for your code.